minhtran-q/kafka-knownledge/README.md

   KafkaProducer<String, String> producer = new KafkaProducer<>(props);
   ```

+  _Note:_ If we declare `producerProps.put("transactional.id", "100");` the idempotence also consider enable implicitly.

   + By combining transactions with idempotence and acks, Kafka ensures exactly-once delivery semantics.
   + A transaction is committed after the producer receives the necessary acknowledgments (acks) for all the messages included in the transaction.
   + Once all messages have been acknowledged, the producer can commit the transaction using `commitTransaction()`.